smartgeometry-ucl/COMP0119_25-26/lab_demos/Tutorial 1 -  coding_framework/README.md

 1. Install pyglet via `conda install -n geo_tutorials -c conda-forge pyglet` (This pre-installs pyrender's fork of pyglet, which enables OpenGL contexts - might only be necessary on mac)

+You need to ensure your pyglet version is < 2, `pip install "pyglet<2"` to keep libraries compatible since pyrender is older.

-2. Install pyrender via `conda install -n geo_tutorials -c conda-forge pyrender`
+3. Install pyrender via `conda install -n geo_tutorials -c conda-forge pyrender`
-3. Check that you can run `import pyrender` in python.
+4. Check that you can run `import pyrender` in python.

 Trouble shooting:
 - You could try installing pyglet via github instead of conda: